xssed/owlcache/README.md

 </div>

- 🦉owlcache is a lightweight, high-performance, non-centralized, distributed Key/Value memory-cached data sharing application written by Go (used as a lightweight database in certain scenarios).
+ 🦉owlcache is a lightweight, high-performance, non-centralized, distributed Key/Value in-memory Cache written in Go.

 ## Highlights and features